samfdhanani/operant-conditioning-DRH/README.md

 - Accuracy 0.2s: the number of lever presses made under 0.2s divided by the total number of lever presses within the session
 - Reward Efficiency: presses per reward
 - Rate of Lever Press per Second: rate of lever presses per second
-- all latency: a list of all latencies in the program
+- All Latencies: a list of all latencies in the program
-- plot: a list of the timestamps of latencies in seconds
+- Raster Plot Values: a list of the timestamps of latencies in seconds

 **BurstAnalysis.py**